 B. By February 1 of each year, the County will verify in writing to Sound Transit’s Office of Business and Labor Compliance that the Title VI Notice of Rights are posted on all Sound Transit vehicles in service out of Metro bases.

-C. By February 1 of each year, the County will provide to Sound Transit’s Office of Business and Labor Compliance an electronic copy of its current FTA approved Title VI Program.
+C. By February 1 of each year, the County will provide to Sound Transit’s Office of Business and Labor Compliance an electronic copy of its current FTA-approved Title VI Program.

 D. The County will provide Sound Transit’s Office of Business and Labor Compliance with an electronic copy of its FTA final Triennial review report within 2 weeks of its receipt from the FTA and any letter from the FTA disclosing deficiencies within 2 weeks of their receipt from the FTA.
 The County will provide additional information at Sound Transit’s request.